mdubus/lem-in/README.md

 Here are the commands :
 - right key : see next turn
 - r : reinitialize the anthill
-- + - : change your ants speed
+- '+' or '-' : change your ants speed
 - esc : escape the visualizer

 Here is an example of what can be obtained with this algorithm and visualizer :